 For Linklater, it's the realization that we humans are nothing more than a collection of our memories, and great artists should tap into their own personal experiences to unlock life's most basic truths.

-"The depth of your perception of your own experience is all you really have, but if you don't value your own experience and your own perceptions, then you kind of have nothing," Linklater says.
+"The depth of your perception of your own experience is all you really have," Linklater says.
+"If you don't value your own experience and your own perceptions, then you kind of have nothing."

 ★ ★ ★ ★